Understanding Erectile Dysfunction

 Prescription medicines for ED are available.
 These medicines often help.
 But, depending on the cause of the ED, medicines may not be enough.
 In these cases, other treatment options are available.
 These include erectile aids and surgery.
-Talk with your healthcare provider about the treatments that are available and pick the one that is right for you.
+Talk with your healthcare provider about the treatments that are available and pick the one that's right for you.
 New treatments for ED are being studied.
 No matter what treatment you decide on, stay in touch with your healthcare provider.
-If your symptoms persist, your healthcare provider may be able to adjust your current treatment or try something new.
+If your symptoms persist, your provider may be able to adjust your current treatment or try something new.

 © 2000-2021 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.